hiddenSymmetries/mango/docs/fortran.md

 as discussed further below
 Note that `user_data` has `type(C_ptr)`, defined in the standard `iso_C_binding` module.

+Your objective function subroutine should be given the attribute `bind(C)` (as shown above) since it will be called from C code in MANGO.

 # Defining the residuals for a least-squares problem